Going into residential or nursing care when you own a property

 How to get more information

-Our Financial Assessment Team can answer questions you may have or provide application forms.
+Our Finance and Benefits Assessment team can answer questions you may have or provide application forms.

 You will need to take evidence of your identity with you so they can inspect either: